TyflosAccessibleSoftware/SoundOutputSelector/readme.md

 * *menuSoundName* : This is the text string for the item menu in System preferences to activate the Sound panel.
 * *windowSoundName* : This is the text string with the name of the window for the sound panel in System preferences.
 * *titleForSelector* : This is the text string for the title of the dialog to choose the sound output.

+### Credits

+Thanks to these persons to help me translating and testing this project:

+* Cliff Isaksen
+* Jose María Ortiz Silva
+* Ramón Corominas

 ## Copyright and license